Data-driven Control

 Acknowledgment

-This work is supported by the ONE Munich Strategy Forum Project “Next generation Human-Centered Robotics: Human embodiment and system agency in trustworthy AI for the Future of Health” (TU Munich, LMU Munich, and the Bavarian Ministry for Science and Art).
+This work is supported by the ONE Munich Strategy Forum Project “Next generation Human-Centered Robotics".